Shock (1977 film): Plot

 Dora awakens in the middle of the night from a nightmare to banging noises emanating from the basement.
 She investigates the noises and finds Bruno smashing down a brick wall.
 Realizing Carlo's corpse has been hidden behind the wall, Bruno tells Dora that she called him for help after murdering Carlo seven years ago.
 Wanting to save her from prison, Bruno hid Carlo's body in the house and released his boat to sea, staging his disappearance as a possible suicide.
 Bruno explains that they had to return to the home so that Carlo's remains wouldn't have been discovered, which would have happened had they sold it; he then tells her once he has transferred the remains elsewhere, they can leave.
 In an abrupt but frenetic blind rage, Dora swings a pickaxe at Bruno, impaling him in the chest and subsequently stuffs his corpse in the open wall along with Carlo's.

 Dora runs upstairs to search for Marco but finds a ghoulish apparition of Carlo lying in his bed.
 Then in the hallway, Marco subsequently appears and starts running towards her but suddenly transforms into Carlo as he embraces her, causing Dora to scream with terror.
 Dora tries to flee from the house but encounters violent poltergeist activity that prevents her from doing so.
-She returns to the basement, where she inexplicably slashes her own throat with a boxcutter while hallucinating.
-Outside, Marco sits at a table in the backyard, having tea with his father's invisible ghost.
+She returns to the basement, where all the furniture in the house moves toward her and she finally slashes her own throat with a boxcutter while Carlo's hand is holding the knife.
+Outside later, Marco sits at a table in the backyard, having tea with his father's invisible ghost.
+He then proceeds to push the ghost on the tree swing.